lkodinsson/MARS/Basic/PHB.md

 **Action Speed:** Swift

 If you are next to a barricade, or the edge of a wall, or some similar structure, you can seek cover behind that object.
-While provided cover, you gain advantage to deflection and evasion until your next turn.
+While being provided cover, you are considered to be concealed from ranged attackers until your next turn, gaining advantage to deflection and evasion.

 #### Use Skill